ldaniels528/broadway-v1/README.md

 ## How it works

 Broadway provides a construct called a narrative (e.g. story), which describes the flow for a single processing event.
-The proceeding example is a Broadway narrative performs the following flow:
+The proceeding example is a Broadway narrative that performs the following flow:

 * Extracts stock symbols from a tabbed-delimited file.
 * Retrieves stock quotes (via a custom service) for each symbol.